Authentication Guide

 Use this flow for customer-facing booking widgets, public availability displays, and other scenarios where end users don't have dashboard accounts.

-- OAuth2 tokens expire after one hour; request a new one with the same client credentials—no refresh token is issued.
+- OAuth2: Access tokens expire after about one hour.
+Request a new access token with the same client credentials; no refresh token is issued.

 Error Handling